A Kind of Magic: "Don't Lose Your Head"

 "Don't Lose Your Head" was composed by Taylor and features singer Joan Armatrading in a vocal cameo.
 The song takes its name from a line spoken in Highlander, and is played for a short time when Kurgan kidnaps Brenda.
 The song then segues into a cover of "Theme from New York, New York", though it is only a small clip.
 It is also featured in an episode of Highlander: The Series titled "Free Fall".
 An instrumental version of the track entitled "A Dozen Red Roses for My Darling" is featured as the B-side to "A Kind of Magic".

 "Princes of the Universe"

 "Princes of the Universe" is the film's theme song and the only song on the album for which Mercury received sole credit.
-It is quite a complex and heavy work, demonstrating Queen returning to their hard rock roots.
+It is quite a complex and heavy work, showing Queen returning to their hard rock roots.
 The song is played in the opening credits of Highlander.
 The music video uses clips and scenery from the movie, as well as a cameo by Christopher Lambert, who fights with Mercury on part of the film set at Elstree Studios, London on 14 February 1986.
 The song's name comes from the original working title of the film.